 - Despite our name we are NOT a group studio – well, sort of, we have some studio space but we are more conceptual studio, a network of like-minded yet individual artists who value the joy and challenge of working together.

-- We are NOT inward looking – CAS is an outward looking organisation, wanting to connect lives, empower individuals and work together using great art to enrich and grow healthy communities.
+- CAS is an outward looking organisation, wanting to connect lives, empower individuals and work together using great art to enrich and grow healthy communities.

-- We are NOT static – CAS encourages and supports research through art, pushing forward into new territory, giving voice to contemporary culture and the way we live our lives.
+- CAS encourages and supports research through art, pushing forward into new territory, giving voice to contemporary culture and the way we live our lives.